 - We will ask questions about your health and any medications you may be taking.
-We will also ask questions about your living situation to see if it affects your use of the study products. - At some visits, you will complete a questionnaire using a computer.
-You will answer questions about using the study product and questions about sexual activity, if you are sexually active.
+We will also ask questions about your living situation to see if it affects your use of the study products, and about your reasons for wanting to join this study and how worried you are about getting HIV. - At some visits, you will complete a questionnaire using a computer.
+You will answer questions about using the study product and other behaviors, including sexual activity, if you are sexually active.
 Some of the questions may be sensitive.
 If you ever feel uncomfortable, you can choose not to answer questions at any time.
 You will also answer questions about what you liked and did not like about this study and about the study products.
 When you finish the questionnaire, the computer "locks in" your information.
-No one in the clinic can see your answers. - We may also ask you to do an interview with staff alone or in a group with other young women who are in the study.
-We may audio-tape this interview.
-It is your choice if you want to do this interview. - At some visits, we will draw blood to make sure you are healthy and to test you for HIV.
+No one in the clinic can see your answers. - We may also ask you to do one or more interviews with staff alone or with other young women who are in the study.
+We may audio-record the interview(s).
+It is your choice if you want to do the interview(s). - At some visits, we will draw blood to make sure you are healthy and to test you for HIV.
 We will also test your blood to see if you are using the study products. - We will collect a urine sample for a pregnancy test. - At some visits, we will give you a physical exam and pelvic exam to check for infections and to make sure you are healthy.
 The study doctor or nurse will use a speculum to do the pelvic exam.
 A speculum is a plastic or metal tool used to help open the vagina so that the doctor or nurse can examine your vagina and cervix and take some fluids.
 The study doctor or nurse may do a vaginal wash during the pelvic exam.
 This means they will rinse your vagina and cervix with a small amount of sterile fluid, and then will collect the fluid in a tube for research purposes only. - There are some instructions that we will ask you to follow in this study.
 We will talk with you about what you need to do to be in this study, how to use the study products, how to protect yourself from getting an infection, including HIV, and how to keep from getting pregnant.
 If you want, we can send you texts or call you if you need help remembering to use the products or have other difficulties using the products.
 You can also choose to be in a support group with other young women to talk about ways to use the products successfully.
+We may also audio-record these conversations to see how our study staff counsel you.
+The recordings will not be used to collect information about what you say specifically.